rbrown78137/new_f1tenth_simulator/README.md

 Instructions to install OpenCV 4 can be found [here](https://docs.opencv.org/4.x/d7/d9f/tutorial_linux_install.html).

-This simulator is a series of ROS packages that can be built using catkin.
+This simulator is a series of ROS packages that can be built using catkin and the catkin_workspace command.

 Tutorials to set up a catkin workspace and build a ros package can be found [here](https://wiki.ros.org/catkin/Tutorials).